Bottle Cutting - What You Need To Know

 3. Leave for a few minutes then scrub off.
 The label and glue will just fall apart.

-Cutting a Bottle with a Glass Cutter and Water
+How to Cut Glass Bottles with a Glass Cutter and Water

 There are many varieties of cutters but a regular dry wheel cutter will suffice.
 (See further on in this article to read about oil cutters)